-In mid 1984, Audi’s dominance became strongly challenged by the smaller, nimbler, mid-engined, and four wheel driven Peugeot 205 T16.
-A year beforehand, Audi had anticipated that they would not be able to rely solely on their traction advantage and overwhelming horsepower to win rallies for much longer.
-The quattro was large, front heavy, and suffered from crippling understeer in most driving situations.
+In 1983, Audi had anticipated that they would not be able to rely solely on their traction advantage and overwhelming horsepower to win rallies for much longer.
+In mid-1984 their predictions rang true with the arrival of the smaller, purpose-built, mid-engined, and four wheel driven Peugeot 205 T16.
+The quattro in comparison was large, front heavy, and suffered from crippling understeer in most driving situations.
 To fix this, most of the engineers proposed that they should design and build a totally new Group B car from scratch.
 However, Audi’s top brass was not keen to the idea since it would have given bad press to their now very popular quattro.
 Hoping to save face, the car had to be “fixed”, improved substantially, but not replaced.

 As such, there was only one good way to drive the Sport Quattro S1: all out.

 The drivers had also complained of glare in the windshield of the original quattro so the engineers took the opportunity of the car’s redesign to address the problem with a very original solution: since the chassis had to be cut in half to shorten the wheelbase, they married the rear section of the quattro with the front section of the Typ-81 (Audi 80/4000) which had the windshield already set at a steeper angle, thus eliminating the glare effect.